Carob Chia Pudding

 Pudding – one of my favorite desserts – typically uses some sort of highly refined ingredient (like corn starch) to make it thick.
 Not so healthy.

 Enter: chia.
 Chia has some super amazing qualities to it, one of which is its thickening ability.
 Just mix some chia with liquid, wait a few minutes, and it’s thick.

 The happy part is that chia is a healthy, whole food – no modified whatchamastarch going on here.
 And, unlike most other thickeners, it’s very high in fiber (which is really helpful for weight loss).

 Taste?
-Chia is very mild tasting, so you can incorporated it into just about any recipe and hardly notice.
+Chia is very mild tasting, so you can incorporate it into just about any recipe and hardly notice.

 8 Things You Should Know About Chia Seeds